Daily Stormer has officially retreated to the dark web

 Google’s App Engine gets a firewall

 The battle against the Daily Stormer has ended in retreat as the racist website has pulled back to the dark web where it is available only via Tor.
-Former grey hat hacker Andrew Aurenheimer announced the impetus for the decision on alt-right website Gab.
+Former gray hat hacker Andrew Aurenheimer announced the impetus for the decision on alt-right website Gab.

 The website is now accessible via tools like the Onion browser and the address is available on Wikipedia.
 The server, now hidden from all registrars and hosting providers, could exist anywhere and there is no clear way to tell if any one company is or is not hosting the site.